GoncaloCamaz/DBSchemaManager/README.md

 # DBSchemaManager

-Project developed for my first job experience in 2020.
+Project was developed in 2020.

 This project consists of a system to fetch database metadata that includes:
 - Tables